-At Triangle Pump, our Durabla style valves are built for superior service, and with the right fit and proper installation, you can be sure that your pump valve runs like new for years to come.
+At Triangle Pump Components, our Durabla® valves are built for superior service, and with the right fit and proper installation, you can be sure that your pump valve runs like new for years to come.
 The units are carefully designed for efficient, easy installation with minimum disassembly required.

-Follow along with these steps to ensure the safe, proper installation of your Durabla style pump valve:
+Follow along with these steps to ensure the safe, proper installation of your Durabla® pump valve: